LinTrieu/quiz-manager/README.md

  For guidance please refer to the file ref: '2.2.setup_instructions_to_run_application'

 1. Git clone repository,
+2. Install
+    - PHP
+    - mySQL
+    - Composer, and
-2. Install PHP, mySQL, Composer, and GNU's Make software.
+    - GNU's Make software.
 3. Create a `.env` file which will contain sensitive credentials as environment variables (see `.env.example` file as an example)
     - In the root of your project, run `php artisan key:generate` and `php artisan config:cache` to generate an application key for your application (`APP_KEY` in `.env` file))
 4. Set up a local  mySQL database named `quiz-manager` (details below)